 “Being able to study online makes it really convenient and helps me balance my training and competition schedule while keeping up with my studies,” she explained.

-Recently, CQUniversity became a member of the Australian Institute of Sport’s Elite Sport Education Network, recognising its flexible approach to students who balance elite competition with study.
+Recently, CQUniversity became a member of the Australian Institute of Sport’s Elite Sport Education Network, recognising its supportive approach to students who balance elite competition with study.

 Ella has opened the laptop for lectures everywhere from poolside to high altitude training camps in the US, and earlier this year was relieved when CQU shifted her exam to avoid a clash with World Championships trials.